-# Place in ~/.xinitrc to set for all X sessions xset r rate 200 30 # Then start your window manager, e.g. exec i3
+# Place in ~/.xinitrc or ~/.xprofile to set for all X sessions xset r rate 200 30 # Then start your window manager, e.g. exec i3

-Scope: the console you see immediately after booting and logging in, but before starting X. If you use a display manager to start X, you may never interact with the Linux console at all, and can probably skip this step.
+This section applies to the console you see immediately after booting and logging in, but before starting a graphical session.
+If you use a display manager to start X, you may never interact with the Linux console at all, and can probably skip this step.

 kbdrate instead of